Drew Doughty

 Early Career (2008-2010)

-Doughty made the Kings’ opening day roster for the 2008–09 season, becoming one of eight 18-year-olds to do so across the league.
-He made his NHL debut on October 11, 2008, against the San Jose Sharks and scored his first goal on October 20 against the Colorado Avalanche.
-Doughty played 81 games in his rookie season, finishing with six goals and 21 assists, and earned a spot on the NHL All-Rookie Team.
-In his sophomore season, he improved to 59 points and was named a finalist for the Norris Trophy.
+Drew Doughty made the Kings’ opening day roster in 2008-09, becoming one of eight 18-year-olds in the NHL to do so that season.
+He made his NHL debut on October 11, 2008, against the San Jose Sharks, and scored his first goal on October 20 against the Colorado Avalanche.
+He finished his rookie campaign with six goals and 21 assists over 81 games, earning a spot on the NHL All-Rookie Team and an invitation to the YoungStars Game.

 Drew Doughty Family